Table of Contents[Hide][Show]

 Definitely I believe that toxic metals are a primary driver of disease today.
 We’re seeing health issues and diseases we didn’t see 30 years ago, and it’s because of the increasing introduction of these toxins into our environment.

-Primary driver of all disease today?
+Primary driver of disease today?
 Clearly, heavy metal poisoning goes beyond an Erin Brockovich scenario!

 Of course, our bodies have amazing detoxification mechanisms that allow us to take in a certain amount without harm.
 I’m not suggesting we invent health problems that aren’t there.
 Still, kids, pregnant women, and those with conditions that impair detoxification are especially vulnerable.